Uplift Regression: The R Package tools4uplift: Uplift models

 \\

-where $(\hat{\beta}_0^{(k)},\boldsymbol{\hat{\beta}}^{(k)})$ for $k=\{0,1\}$ are the maximum likelihood estimates for each group.
-The \proglang{R} Package \pkg{tools4uplift} provides a straightforward implementation of this model with the functions \code{DualUplift()} and \code{DualPredict()}.
+where $(\hat{\beta}_o^{(t)},\boldsymbol{\hat{\beta}}^{(t)})$ for $t=\{0,1\}$ are the maximum likelihood estimates for each group.
+The \proglang{R} Package \pkg{tools4uplift} provides a straightforward implementation of this model with the function \code{DualUplift()}.
 The arguments are

-where \code{data, treat} and \code{outcome} are necessary arguments in order to fit and predict the two-model estimator with respect to \code{predictors}.
+where \code{data, treat} and \code{outcome} are necessary arguments in order to fit the two-model estimator with respect to \code{predictors}.
 The data frame \code{data} must contain the treatment, outcome and predictors variables.
 The names of these variables are used as the arguments of the \code{DualUplift()} function.
-Then, in order to predict the uplift for a new observation, the output of the \code{DualUplift()} function needs to be passed as the \code{model} argument of the \code{DualPredict()} function.
-Its remaining arguments \code{(nb.group, plotit)} are used for validation purposes and are explained in Section \ref{sec:selection}.
+Then, in order to predict the uplift for a new observation \code{newdata}, the output of the \code{DualUplift()} function needs to be passed as the \code{object} argument of the \code{predict()} function

+where \code{\ldots} represents additional arguments that can be passed to the \code{predict.glm} function for each sub-model.
+The advantage of the two-model estimator is that it is easy to understand.
+Each sub-model can have its own interpretation.
+The model built on the treated group represents the impact of targeting individuals and assigns higher scores to those who seem to respond to the marketing campaign.
+On the other hand, the model built on the control group represents random noise.
+The differences between both sub-models represent the causal impact of the marketing campaign.
+In practice, the two-model estimator is a natural baseline model.